 Beyond The City

-If you are off to Hong Kong for the second time, or you just want to escape the city, there is plenty to see and do.
+Off to Hong Kong for the second time?
+Or perhaps you just want to escape the city?
+Rest assured, there’s plenty to see and do!
 Travel to Lantau Island to see the famous Big Buddha statue.
 Accessible via the Ngong Ping 360 cable car – an incredible journey in itself – the Big Buddha is a 34-metre tall statue enthroned on a lotus leaf altar.

 Looking to go for some fresh air and exercise?
 There are many trails and walking routes that meander up the hills and mountains surrounding Hong Kong city.